 So, what’s the solution to this issue?
 Narrow down the niche even more and find a very, very specific subtopic: the micro-niche.
 It doesn’t stop there.
 Focus on effort and build your rapport in this micro-niche for at least a year.

 With a micro-niche (due to its very narrow nature), the traffic potential is generally smaller than your usual niche, but at the same time, the amount of time required to monetize the micro-niche might be smaller.
 Also, building your rapport in a micro-niche will usually require a smaller amount of resources, so it’s less risky.

 Once you’ve got an established micro-niche with stable monetization, you can then move on and test another micro-niche, and so on.

 2. Focus on Building One Established Traffic Source

 One of the most important aspects of successful affiliate marketing is to make sure you can generate a steady (or even better, growing) amount of traffic to your platform.
 This is also often the most challenging aspect of being an affiliate.

 There are certainly a lot of different options you can use to generate traffic to any platform.
-For instance, if your main platform is your website/blog, then growing your organic traffic with SEO is one of the most effective sources of traffic.
+For instance, if your main platform is your website/blog, then growing your organic traffic with SEO, ideally through small business SEO packages, is one of the most effective sources of traffic.
 However, there are also channels like influencer marketing, social media marketing (paid/organic), and Google Ads, among others.

 It’s very easy to get tempted to spread your investments in all these channels at once, and it can easily overwhelm any beginners.
 Thus, it’s generally better to focus on one effective source, make it work, and scale it up little by little.
 After this one traffic source is properly established—and growing—, then you can try and experiment with other sources.